yarisvt/tyk-docs/tyk-docs/content/tyk-rest-api/organisation-quotas.md

 It is possible to force API quota and rate limit across all keys that belong to a specific organisation ID.
 Rate limiting on an organisation level is useful for creating tiered access levels and trial accounts.

-The Organisation rate limiting middleware works with both Quotas and Rate Limiters.
+The Organisation rate limiting middleware works with both Quotas and Rate Limits.
 In order to manage this functionality, an API has been put in place to manage these sessions.

-Although the Organisation session-limiter uses the same [session object](https://tyk.io/docs/tyk-rest-api/token-session-object-details/), all other security keys are optional.
+Although the Organisation session object uses the same [session object](https://tyk.io/docs/tyk-rest-api/token-session-object-details/), all other security keys are optional.

 ### Managing active status